junxit/us-congress-bills-113/bill.md

       >   - **(E)** validated assessment tools to assess the risk factors of returning inmates; and

     - **(D)** in subsection (f), by striking “this section” and all that follows and inserting the following: “this section $15,000,000 for fiscal years 2014 through 2018.”.
   - **(2)** *Table of contents amendment* The table of contents in section 2 of the Second Chance Act of 2007 (42 U.S.C.
-17501 note) is amended by striking the item relating to section 211 and inserting the following:
+17501 notePublic Law 110–199; 122 Stat.
+657) is amended by striking the item relating to section 211 and inserting the following:
 - **(g)** *Definitions*
   - **(1)** *In general* Section 4 of the Second Chance Act of 2007 (42 U.S.C.
 17502) is amended to read as follows:
     > ## § 4.
 Definitions